chaoss/website/prototype/metrics-evo-rc.md

 ### Focus Area - Code Development

 **Goal:**
-Activity: Learning about how much activity involved in changing (or adding) code
+Activity - Learn about activity involved in changing (or adding) code.

 Question: How many **changes** are happening to the source code, during a certain time period?